All ATF experiments must be reviewed for environment, safety and

 is responsible to assure this.

-- Significant changes to an experiment must be
+- New hazards or significant changes to an experiment

-significant change is one that introduces new risks or
+changes are implemented.
+A significant change is one that introduces new risks, or

 changes the character of existing hazards and could

 - At the start of set up for an experiment the user

 must contact the ATF

 ESH Coordinator who will print the